 ■ Granted parolee status for one year or longer, a status generally based on humanitarian or public interest reasons, or

-■ A battered immigrant who meet the requirements in question 51.
+■ A battered immigrant who meet the requirements seen here What are the special immigrant rules for battered immigrants?

 There is a five year waiting period to qualify for SNAP for some immigrant adults above.
 But, there is NO five year wait if you are: